Dev-Torisima/Prorigh/Explanation/English.md

 ---

 ## Variable name restrictions
- In the current version, overlapping or spaces in variable names, constant names, and stopwatch names are not allowed.
-Spaces are not allowed in timer names or function names.
+ In the current version, overlapping or spaces in variable names, constant names, stopwatch names, and timer names are not allowed.
+Spaces are not allowed in function names.
 This may change in the future.